Amazonis quadrangle: Medusae Fossae Formation

 Yardangs, as seen by HiRISE under HiWish program Location is near Gordii Dorsum in the Amazonis quadrangle.
 These yardangs are in the upper member of the Medusae Fossae Formation.

 Yardangs, as seen by HiRISE under HiWish program.
 Location is near Gordii Dorsum in the Amazonis quadrangle.
 Note: this is an enlargement of previous image.

 Yardangs, as seen by HiRISE under HiWish program.
 Location is near Gordii Dorsum in the Amazonis quadrangle.
 Note: this is an enlargement of previous image.

-Yardangs near a crater, as seen by HiRISE under HiWish program.
-Location is in the Amazonis quadrangle.

 Close, color view of yardangs, as seen by HiRISE under HiWish program.
 Box shows size of a football field.

 Sulci

 A very rugged terrain extends from the base of Olympus Mons.
 It is called Lycus Sulci.
 Sulci is a Latin term for the furrows on the surface of a brain, so Lycus Sulci has many furrows or grooves.
 The furrows are huge—up to a full kilometer deep.
 It would be extremely difficult to walk across it or to land a space ship there.
 A picture of this area is shown below.

 Sulci in Amazonis, as seen by THEMIS.
 "Sulci" in Mars geography language means a furrow, like a furrow on a brain's surface.
 This Sulci came from the basal scarp of Olympus Mons.

 Lycus Sulci, as seen by HiRISE.
 Click on image for a better view of dark slope streaks.